 Les Adams has Bob Card identified in about 115 sound films - that number includes 105 westerns and 9 cliffhangers.

 There are census records and draft registrations on Card as well as his 1970 obituary.
-There's a twenty-five year gap after he exited the movie business - from about 1945 through his death in 1970.
+And there's a twenty-five year gap after he exited the movie business - from about 1945 through his death in 1970.
 I've yet to uncover anything about his life and career during that period.

-The Family Search website (free), Ancestry.com, Newspaper Archive (subscription), California Death Records database, and the Social Security Death Index (SSDI) have info on Bob Card:
+The Family Search website (free), Ancestry.com (subscription), Newspaper Archive (subscription), California Death Index, and the Social Security Death Index (SSDI) have info on Bob Card:

 (Courtesy of Les Adams)